woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-coupons-report.md

 Two of the report columns contain clickable entries:

-- `Coupon Code` link opens the Coupons report for that coupon code
+- `Coupon code` link opens the Coupons report for that coupon code
 - `Orders` link opens the [Orders Report](analytics-orders-report.md) filtered to orders which used that coupon